DominicMonares/spp-extras/README.md

   - Preferences
   - Taskbar, window, and other icons for production
 - Create actual readme file
-- Reputation opposing faction equivalents?
+- Reputation opposing faction equivalents for rep share?
-- Run all button?
+- Add reputation and pet/mount progress for achievements?

 TEST